Health Insurance in New Zealand for Expats

 All permanent residents in New Zealand are eligible for public health insurance.
 However, you have to have been residing in New Zealand for a minimum of two years to qualify.
 You also have to pass some rigorous tests before acceptance.

 However, everyone in New Zealand, including visitors, tourists, and expats at the beginning of their residency period, is entitled to free medical care for accidental injuries.
 In New Zealand, this is known as the ACC or Accident Compensation Corporation program.
 If you get hurt under accidental circumstances, from a hiking injury to an automobile accident, your medical costs are covered.
 This applies even if you caused the accident.
 Best of all, there is nothing special you need to do for this coverage.
-When you visit a doctor or hospital, you’ll simply be asked to fill out a form so the ACC program will cover the cost of your care.
+When you visit a doctor or hospital, you’ll simply be asked to fill out a form so the ACC program will cover the cost of your healthcare services.

 There is one other way that foreign visitors are eligible for treatment under the public health system.
 New Zealand has a reciprocity agreement with several Commonwealth countries, including Australia and the UK.
-However, the included services are rather limited.
+However, the included healthcare services are rather limited.
 They only cover the costs of basic emergency care.
-Non-urgent services, such as wellness physicals with a general practitioner, are not included.
+Non-urgent healthcare services, such as wellness physicals with a general practitioner, are not included.

 What You Need To Know About The Application Process